AdaCore/spark2014/lrm/source/introduction.rst

 - Package specification contains a mixture of declarations which are in |SPARK| and not in |SPARK|.
   The latter declarations are only visible and usable from client units which are not in |SPARK|.
+  **Action REQ-CC47: last bullet point, last sentence: that seems too strong a restriction for hybrid usage.
+I would prefer: the latter declarations are not used by pure SPARK 2014 code.
+I also think we need to define here what is the finest-grain of hybridation we are ready to deal with.
+In particular, a subprogram can only have 3 states:    - spec in S14, body not - spec and body outside of S14 - spec and body in S14 we don't care about the case where the body would have chunks in s14 and other outside..**

 Such patterns are intended to allow for mixed-language programming, and the development of programs that mix formal verification and more traditional testing.